paritytech/substrate/frame/alliance/README.md

 - `nominate_ally` - Nominate a non-member to become an Ally, without deposit.
 - `elevate_ally` - Approve an ally to become a Fellow.
 - `kick_member` - Kick a member and slash its deposit.
-- `add_blacklist_items` - Add some items, either accounts or websites, to the blacklist.
+- `add_unscrupulous_items` - Add some items, either accounts or websites, to the list of unscrupulous items.
-- `remove_blacklist_items` - Remove some items from the blacklist.
+- `remove_unscrupulous_items` - Remove some items from the list of unscrupulous items.

 #### For Members (Only Founders)